arthurcipolari/HospitalBDI/README.md

 1. Install MySQL Server
 2. Install NodeJs from https://nodejs.org/en
-3. Create a schema on MySQL
+3. Create a schema on MySQL ( Use 'HospitalMysql' or change database name on create-table.js )
 4. Go to API folder
 4. Open Terminal
 5. IF FIRST TIME > Run: ```node create-table.js```